xfbird/CT_klipper/docs/Measuring_Resonances.md

 ```
 This will generate 2 CSV files (`/tmp/resonances_x_*.csv` and
 `/tmp/resonances_y_*.csv`).
 These files can be processed with the stand-alone
 script on a Raspberry Pi.
-To do that, run running the following commands:
+To do that, run the following commands:
 ```
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_x_*.csv -o /tmp/shaper_calibrate_x.png
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_y_*.csv -o /tmp/shaper_calibrate_y.png